farjanaHuq/Author-Quiz-/author-quiz/README.md

+# This is a Author Quiz App based on React Fundamentals

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).